microsoft/vscode-docs/docs/remote/devcontainerjson-reference.md

 ---
 # devcontainer.json reference

-**TL;DR - This document has moved to the [dev container spec site](https://containers.dev/implementors/json_reference/)!
-This page simply now exists as a redirect to the spec site, which will contain the latest information.**
+**TL;DR - This document has moved to the [Development Containers Specification](https://containers.dev/implementors/json_reference) site!
+This page now exists as a redirect to the specification site, which contains the latest information.**

 ## Dev container specification

 As mentioned in the main [Remote - Containers documentation](/docs/remote/containers.md), we're creating the **Development Containers Specification** to empower anyone in any tool to configure a consistent dev environment.

-The devcontainer.json reference is [now hosted on the specification site](https://containers.dev/implementors/json_reference/).
-Here you may also review the [devcontainer.json schema](https://containers.dev/implementors/json_schema/).
+The `devcontainer.json` reference is [hosted on the specification site](https://containers.dev/implementors/json_reference).
+Here you can also review the [devcontainer.json schema](https://containers.dev/implementors/json_schema).

-You may also review the spec documents and latest proposals in the [devcontainers/spec](https://github.com/devcontainers/spec/tree/main/docs/specs) repository.
+You can also review the specification documents and latest proposals in the [devcontainers/spec](https://github.com/devcontainers/spec/tree/main/docs/specs) repository.

 ## Additional resources